-To view and print a pass application, see www. army.mil/jbmhh and click on "Access control: Updates, questions, answers" in the center of the page above a photo of a Department of Army gate guard.
+To view and print a pass application, go to home.army.mil/jbmhh and click on the "visitor access" icon and click on "Access control: Updates, questions, answers" in the center of the page above a photo of a Department of Army gate guard.
 Under Related Links choose Visitor Pass Application or Contractor Pass Application.

-JMB-HH and other U.S. Army Military District of Washington installations no longer issue decals or register vehicles.
+JBM-HH and other U.S. Army Military District of Washington installations no longer issue decals or register vehicles.
 All privately owned vehicles must be licensed, registered, inspected, and insured according to state and local laws.

-Call 703-696-8968 or 703-588-2803 for more information.
+Call 703-696-0186 or 703-696-0185 for more information.